YouXuan2010/Drowsiness_Alert_System/README.md

 After the eyes are detected, our trained model determines if the eyes are opened or closed.
 If the driver's eyes remain closed for more than 2 seconds, it will trigger a script (to alert the driver/emergency brake) After preprogamming a mock car with Arduino, we interface Arduino Uno with Python to control it with our computer.
-The Arduino Uno will react to keyboard inputs as well as inputs if the eyes are closed.
+The Arduino Uno will react to the keyboard inputs as well as inputs if the eyes are closed.